audit

 Dispatch one Searcher agent (single-angle justified — test patterns and lint config are a single orthogonal corpus with no independent axis to fan out across):

-• Searcher — convention scan (existing test patterns, lint rules, naming conventions, code-style config)
+- Searcher — convention scan (existing test patterns, lint rules, naming conventions, code-style config)

 Step 2d — Aggregate coverage gate

-After 2a + 2b + 2c complete, dispatch Reviewer (Opus) — verifying aggregate context coverage to confirm the combined surface covers all subsystems relevant to the diff.
+After 2a + 2b + 2c complete, dispatch Reviewer — verifying aggregate context coverage to confirm the combined surface covers all subsystems relevant to the diff.
 On coverage gap: re-dispatch the affected sub-phase (max 2 retries); surface gap to user if retries exhausted.

 Step 3 — Review

-Sub-phases 3a, 3b, 3c run in parallel (P1) — each ends with a Sonnet sub-phase aggregator before the next batch fires.
+Sub-phases 3a, 3b, 3c run in parallel (P1) — each ends with a sub-phase aggregator Reviewer before the next batch fires.
 Active sub-phases scale with --level: L1-L2 runs only 3a; L3 adds 3b; L4-L5 add 3c.

 Step 3a — L1+L2: syntax, formatting, naming

-Dispatch two Reviewer agents in parallel over different file groups (split by directory or feature boundary):
+Dispatch two Reviewer agents in parallel over different file groups (split by directory or feature boundary),

-Then dispatch Sonnet Reviewer — 3a aggregation to union the two verdicts and deduplicate overlapping findings.
+Then dispatch Reviewer — 3a aggregation to union the two verdicts and deduplicate overlapping findings.
 Verdict ∈ {PASS, NEEDSREVISION, ESCALATE}.
 On NEEDSREVISION, re-dispatch only 3a.

 Step 3b — L3: integration, security (L3+ only)